Series Overview

 retries: number; // no. of time to retry executing the command in case it fails.

-dependsOn?: string[]; // list of other tasks this current depends on.
+dependsOn?: string[]; // list of tasks this task depends on.

 };